 Now, I’m all in favor of privacy, of solitude so a person can be quiet, meditate, or be creative.
 But the danger is in over-loving our privacy.
 My experience is that the preacher who becomes almost paranoid in protecting his privacy may be trying to hide some secret sin.
 Best to open the doors and love people and have nothing to hide.
 It’s a wonderful feeling.

 Thirteen.
-The pastor should not be fixated on his motorcycle, suggested one friend.
+A friend suggests the pastor should not be fixated on his motorcycle.

-I don’t have one, don’t want one, and don’t really understand the love affair some people have with these two-wheeled vehicles which scare the daylights out of me on the interstate by whizzing by at 80 or 90 mph.
-But, like anything else, I suppose, they can be overly loved and become an idol.
+I don’t have one, don’t want one, and don’t really understand the love affair some people have with these two-legged vehicles which scare the daylights out of me on the interstate by whizzing by at 80 or 90 mph.
+But, like anything else, I suppose, they have their place.
+But they can be overly loved and become an idol.

 Fourteen.
 The pastor should beware of loving sleep too much, said several friends.